-Tomorrow is the Feast of St. Francis, marking the saint’s death 784 years ago.
+Today is the Feast of St. Francis, marking the saint’s death 789 years ago.
 St. Francis is among the most beloved and most familiar of all the saints of western Christianity.
-He is beloved today as he has been for nearly 800 years, In the contemporary world, St. Francis remains among the most beloved figures in the Christian tradition.
+He remains as popular today as he was in his lifetime.
 His love of animals and of God’s creation have made him an icon of the environmental movement.
 His joy, playfulness, and child-like faith offer an alternative to a Christianity that often seems to take itself too seriously.
 Continue reading

 We celebrated Blessing of the Animals at Grace on September 29, for logistical reasons.
 It was especially poignant for me because for the first time, we didn’t bring any of our living cats with us.
 Instead, I brought the ashes of Maggie Pie, who died in 2003, and Margery Kempe, who died on New Year’s Day this year.
 My heart was heavy because back home Thomas Merton is sharing his last days with us.
 He was diagnosed with cancer two months ago.

 We actually thought that Merton would probably be dead by now.
 He’s lost weight; the tumor in his jaw has grown; but for the most part, he seems to be enjoying life.
 He’s become very affectionate and since he’s lost weight, he’s taken to lying between my legs which was a favorite spot of his predecessors.

 Coincidentally, at night he has begun sleeping where both Maggie and Margery slept the last months of their lives, up at the top of the bed between our pillows.
 Maggie slept there because it was a place of safety away from Merton, who tended to beat up on her.
 Merton sleeps there because it’s where he seems to want to be.

 This morning, he seemed to be in a very good mood and feeling well.
 He played with his ball, even carried it in his mouth, and ran around the house.